Trustee Resolutions for Discretionary Trusts in Australia: Everything You Need to Know

 Properly executed trustee resolutions open the door for effective tax planning, including:

-Where permitted by the trust deed, you can direct franked income to specific beneficiaries—maximising franking credits.
+Where permitted by the trust deed, you can direct franked income to specific beneficiaries, maximising the benefit of franking credits.

-Distribute CGT discount income to individuals (not companies) to take advantage of the 50% discount.
+Distribute CGT discount income to individuals (not companies) to take advantage of the 50% CGT discount.

-Distribute income across family members in lower tax brackets to reduce overall group tax.
+Distribute income across family members in lower tax brackets to reduce the overall group tax liability.
+Our business advisory team can help you model different distribution scenarios to find the most tax-effective approach.

 Once the resolution is executed:

-• The trust can pay the income to the beneficiaries or retain it until later
+- The trust can pay the income to the beneficiaries or retain it until a later date

-• Each beneficiary will be taxed on their share of income—even if they haven’t received it yet
+- Each beneficiary will be taxed on their share of income, even if they have not yet received the cash

 Record Keeping Requirements

-Even though resolutions don’t need to be lodged with the ATO, you must keep:
+Even though resolutions do not need to be lodged with the ATO, you must keep:

-• Proof of date (e.g. email transmission logs or file metadata)
+- Proof of date, such as email transmission logs or file metadata

-Records must be kept for at least 5 years.
+Records must be kept for at least five years.

 As part of our tax planning services, we help trustees across Australia to: